Skip to content

 Ebay

-eBay fees have trended upward over the years.
-Here is what the current 2026 fee structure looks like, what has changed, and how to keep your margins healthy.
+eBay fees have trended upward through category updates and ad costs.
+Here is the current 13.6% most-category rate, what changed, and how to protect margin.

 2026-03-15